7.6 only - some FormEngineValidation checks are not adding has-error class (which also results in save ignoring error)

 However, this also results in the error being ignored on save.

-#4 Updated by Frank Naegler over 1 year ago
+#4 Updated by Frank Naegler almost 2 years ago

 - Status changed from New to Needs Feedback

 I can't reproduce the problem with your description, also I can't see a reason why the mentioned commit should solve an issue like this.

 Can you please give me more detailed information about the problem and provide an example TCA to reproduce the problem?